juancho386/juancho386.github.io/guide_to_buenos_aires/README.md

 ## Who created the guide:
 Juan is Argentinian and lived in Buenos Aires for about 35 years.
 Moved to Europe in 2015 and keeps constant communication with his family there.

+So, let's get to it....

 ### Airport
 - General
   - The airport is 35km from the city.
   - The area is not particularly friendly.
 Don't leave the airport to explore the surroundings.
   - Uber is better idea than Taxi since Taxis are not really regulated nor controlled.
   - "Tienda Leon" is reliable and cheap.
 You can save maybe 200 usd by getting closer to your destination using its bus.
   - The airport's name is Ministro Pistarini.
 But locals barely know that name.
-If you need to refer to the airport, just say Ezeiza
+If you need to refer to the airport, just say Ezeiza (a-say-sah)
 - Arrival
-  - Right before exit the airport, there is a drugstore where you can get a local SIM card and probably a SUBE card for the public transport (if you plan to move as a local)
+  - Right before exit the airport, there is a drugstore on your left where you can get a local SIM card and probably a SUBE card for the public transport (if you plan to move as a local)
   - If you dare to travel like a local, the local bus number 8 starts right at the airport entrance and can take you to the center of Buenos Aires downtown.
-It is the cheapest and not recommended for small groups unless you know what you are doing.
+It is the cheapest way to travel but it is not recommended for small groups that does not know what you are doing.
 Have in mind that will need a SUBE card (more about that later)
 - Departure
   - Have in mind the distance from the city to calculate the transport time.
 A normal bus takes around 2 hours from the city to the airport.
     - So make your math to leave the hotel with enough time.
 (Personally, I go 4 hours earlier.
 Two for the bus and 2 for the luggage handling)